Skip to main content

 General and Personal spaces

-In addition to the spaces you create, you will notice two permanent fixtures in your sidebar: General and Personal spaces.
+In addition to the spaces you create, you will notice two permanent fixtures in your sidebar: the General and Personal spaces.

 general and personal space